Press play to listen to Assistance is Necessary or continue reading.

 While I am thankful I have regained the ability to drive without much pain, I know that it could be retaken.
 Asking for a ride to a doctor’s appointment was probably the easiest.

 I felt rushed or judged when asking someone besides my husband to take me grocery shopping.
 The worst was the feeling that I didn’t deserve to be driven anywhere besides the doctor’s office or grocery store.

 Losing any form of independence is a huge deal and needs to be addressed with patients before it becomes a reality.
 I understand doctors not wanting us to give up and think positively, but there is a need for honest discussions about what we may lose if and when our illnesses progress.
 I am not saying that accepting the loss of driving would have been less devastating had I been forewarned, but my husband and I could have begun discussing what we would do when the time arrived.

 I was embarrassed to admit that I struggled to watch my own kids when extreme fatigue from my chronic illnesses struck.
-My body demanded rest, but I couldn’t give in because there was no one to watch the children.
+My body demanded rest, but I couldn’t give in because no one could watch the children.
 Even when the urge was impossible to fight, I never achieved the level of rest required because I was always worrying if my toddler had escaped my room or her playpen.

-One of the most wonderful gifts for someone who has an autoimmune disease is to have a friend or family member who is available to occasionally take the kids or come over and play with them.
+One of the most wonderful gifts for someone with an autoimmune disease is having a friend or family member available to occasionally take the kids or come over and play with them.
 At the same time, we give our bodies the rest they are desperate for.

 What could help a newly diagnosed patient?

 - Reassurance that asking for help is not the worst thing that could happen.
 Offer counseling or support group information for those struggling with asking for help.

-- A list of local cleaning and yard care services.
+- A list of discounted local cleaning and yard care services.